qmk/qmk_firmware/docs/faq_debug.md

 - try using 'print' function instead of debug print.
 See **common/print.h**.
 - disconnect other devices with console function.
 See [Issue #97](https://github.com/tmk/tmk_keyboard/issues/97).

-## Linux or UNIX like system requires Super User privilege
+## Linux or UNIX Like System Requires Super User Privilege
 Just use 'sudo' to execute *hid_listen* with privilege.
 ```
 $ sudo hid_listen